Jameskmonger/isaac-crypto/README.md

 An implementation of ISAAC for Node.js.
 More information about ISAAC can be found [here](http://burtleburtle.net/bob/rand/isaacafa.html).

+This implementation of the algorithm has 24 test seeds, each of which is tested for correctness within the first 1 million results.
+These results are compared with results obtained from a known-good Java implementation of ISAAC, using the same seeds.

 ## Installation

     $ npm install isaac-crypto --save